 On a more positive note, a phase 2 clinical trial named the FILLY trial showed that the intravitreal administration of APL-2, a complement C3 inhibitor slowed the rate of GA atrophy35 and it is now progressing in to phase 3 studies.
 Furthermore, combined antibody therapies are now being trialled.
 A phase 1 trial is being conducted using a combination of LFG316 (C5 inhibitor) and CLG561 (Properdin inhibitor)36.
 The results are awaited.

-Wet AMD

-Pegaptanib

-Pegaptanib is a pegylated anti-VEGF aptamer, a single strand of nucleic acid that binds with specificity to a particular target.
-Pegaptanib specifically binds to the 165 isoform of VEGF.
-It was shown not to be as effective as other anti-VEGF antibody therapies which target all isoforms of VEGF37.

-Anti-VEGF antibody therapy for wet AMD
+Antibody therapy for wet AMD

-Ranibizumab

 The first phase 3 trial looking at the effects of ranibizumab in wet AMD was the MARINA trial11.
 In this multicentre, double-blind, sham-controlled study, AMD patients with either minimally classic or occult CNV were randomly assigned to receive 24 monthly intravitreal injections of ranibizumab (0.3mg or 0.5mg) or sham injections.
 At 12 months, 94.5% of the group given 0.3mg of ranibizumab and 94.6% of those given 0.5 mg lost fewer than 15 letters, as compared with 62.2% of patients receiving sham injections.
 Visual acuity (VA) improved by 15 or more letters in 24.8% of the 0.3 mg group and 33.8% of the 0.5 mg group, compared with 5.0% of the sham-injection group.
 Additionally, there were low rates of adverse events.

 In a separate trial called ANCHOR, ranibizumab was compared with PDT with verteporfin in the treatment of predominantly classic neovascular AMD6.
 This multicentre, double-blind study randomly assigned patients in a 1:1:1 ratio to receive monthly intravitreal injections of ranibizumab (0.3 mg or 0.5 mg) plus sham verteporfin therapy or monthly sham injections plus active verteporfin therapy.
 Of the 423 patients enrolled, 94.3% of those given 0.3 mg of ranibizumab and 96.4% of those given 0.5 mg lost fewer than 15 letters, as compared with 64.3% of those in the verteporfin group.
 VA improved by 15 letters or more in 35.7% of the 0.3mg group and 40.3% of the 0.5mg group, compared with 5.6% of the verteporfin group.
 Mean VA increased by 8.5 letters in the 0.3mg group and 11.3 letters in the 0.5mg group, compared with a decrease of 9.5 letters in the verteporfin group.
 The authors concluded that ranibizumab was superior to verteporfin in the treatment of predominantly classic neovascular AMD, with low rates of serious ocular adverse events.